garethjmsaunders/digital-code-style-guide/css/02-syntax-and-formatting.md

 ## 80 characters wide

-Where possible, limit CSS files' width to 80 characters.
+Where possible, **limit CSS files' width to 80 characters**.
 Reasons for this include:

 *   the ability to have multiple files open side by side;
-*   viewing CSS on sites like GitHub, or in terminal windows;
+*   viewing CSS on sites like GitHub, or in a terminal window;
 *   providing a comfortable line length for comments.

 ```